lawrennd/old_talks/_data-science/includes/joyce-nabende-text-mining-case-study.md

 \subsection{Data Access}

 \notes{The social media data was collected from a set of pages (media institutions, ministry of health, media personalities, top twitter/facebook users from Uganda.
-All data was then filtered using keywords, 'ssenyiga' ,'kolona' ,'corona' ,'virus' ,'obulwadde' ,'corona' ,'covid' ,'abalwadde' ,'ekirwadde' ,'akawuka','staysafeug', 'stayhome', 'tonsemberera', 'tokwatakudereva','vaccine' to select with Covid-19 related tweets.
+All data was then filtered using keywords, 'ssenyiga', 'kolona', 'corona' ,'virus' ,'obulwadde', 'corona', 'covid', 'abalwadde', 'ekirwadde', 'akawuka', 'staysafeug', 'stayhome', 'tonsemberera', 'tokwatakudereva', 'vaccine' to select with Covid-19 related tweets.
 Very short Facebook posts were also removed.
 Data was collected in two phases, from March 2020 - March 2021 and then from June 2021 - August 2021.
 Raw data points 15,354 posts from twitter and 430,075 from Facebook.}

 \notes{Note that in this case, knowledge of the question has been used in accessing the data.
 The context of the data is Uganda and the focus is Covid-19.
 That focus is driven by the pandemic.
 However, as we see when we get to data assessment, there is still an amount of reusable work that could/should be automated.}